project-image

 Tyrannosaurus rex fine-cut figure update 1: THEY CAN FREE STAND!

-over 2 years ago – Tue, Oct 05, 2021 at 03:58:16 PM
+about 3 years ago – Tue, Oct 05, 2021 at 03:58:16 PM

 Today I was able to unpack the T. rex fine-cuts sent to me from the factory for both the 1/18th and 1/35th scale Tyrannosaurus rex figures, and I must say, I'm impressed.